 Missouri Negligence Laws

-Negligence is the basis of most injury lawsuits, while "criminal negligence" refers to a defendant's carelessness or neglect used to determine guilt.
-In injury law, negligence is determined by comparing the defendant's action (or inaction) to the "reasonable person" standard.
+Negligence is the basis of most injury lawsuits, while "criminal negligence" refers to a defendant's carelessness or neglect in determinations of guilt for a crime.
+In tort law, negligence is determined by comparing the defendant's action (or inaction) to the "reasonable person" standard.

-As in many other states, Missouri recognizes the legal doctrine of "comparative negligence," in which a plaintiff who is partially responsible for his own injuries may only collect damages in proportion to the defendant's degree of fault.
-But Missouri courts do not recognize the related legal doctrine of "contributory negligence," in which a plaintiff may not recover at all if he or she is even slightly responsible for the incident.
+Missouri is a pure comparative negligence state, while it recognizes the legal doctrine of "comparative negligence."
+Under this doctrine, a plaintiff who is partially responsible for their own injuries may only collect damages in proportion to the defendant's degree of fault.
+Missouri courts do not recognize the related legal doctrine of "contributory negligence," in which a plaintiff may not recover at all if they are even slightly responsible for the incident.

 What are the Elements of a Negligence Case?

-Negligence is a fairly standardized cause of action, so the elements required to establish liability are quite uniform from one state to the next.
-Generally, the elements of a negligence case are:
+Negligence is a fairly standard cause of action.
+So, the elements required to establish liability are quite uniform from one state to the next.
+Generally speaking, the elements of a negligence case are: